 About 98% of the body mass of all living beings is made up of six elements.
-These elements are oxygen, carbon, hydrogen, nitrogen, calcium and phosphorus.
+These elements are oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
 The rest of the body mass is made up of about 14 elements.

 All the above elements combine to form simple molecules and simple molecules combine to form complex molecules.
-Water, carbohydrates, fats, proteins and nucleic acids are called organic molecules.
+Water, carbohydrates, fats, proteins, and nucleic acids are called organic molecules.

 Structure and interaction of atoms and molecules

 Atom is the smallest part of any element, in which the chemical and physical properties of that element are present.

 The electrons outside the nucleus keep moving in fixed orbits.
 The number of electrons is equal to the number of protons present in the nucleus.

 Atoms combine to form molecules; For example, two hydrogen atoms (H) combine to form a hydrogen gas molecule (H2).

-Those ‘molecules’ which make up the body of an organism and are necessary for the activities of the body, they are called biological molecules.
+Those ‘molecules’ which make up the body of an organism and are necessary for the activities of the body are called biological molecules.

-synthesis of biological molecules
+Synthesis of biological molecules

 Biomolecules are synthesized in plants and animals.
 Green plants synthesize organic molecules from inorganic molecules by photosynthesis.
 Animals take them as food.